shubhankars135/shubhankars135.github.io/_posts/2017-01-22-first_article.md

 As we can see from the above diagram, there isn't any significant desecnt taking place for the last 500 iterations.
-So we can conclude that convergence has taken place.And as we can see from the printed results that
+So we can conclude that convergence has taken place.

-> #### B0 = -3.8152 & B1 = 1.1847 correspond to minimum value of cost function, so its our optimum solution.

 I encourage the reader to try a different set of input parameters and see the results.